abd-abdur/LazYdrobe/README.md

 - You can run SQL queries to test and retrieve data.
 - Feel free to modify the sample data as needed for further testing.

-## Requirements
-- MySQL or any compatible relational database management system.
-- Basic knowledge of SQL to interact with the database.